Antique association's spring show features more than machinery

 Even if you’re not necessarily interested in antique machinery, Clark said there’s plenty to do.
 According the the MVAA’s website, the show features antique sawmill demonstrations, shingle making, antique stone crushing and more.

-“This event is geared towards many people,” Clark said.
+“This event is geared toward many people,” Clark said.
 “If you like tractors, tractor pulls, watching machinery operate, walking and shopping at the flea markets or just having a bite to eat.”

-The shows are open to anyone and everyone that likes to learn about the past and enjoys participating in community activities.
+The shows are open to anyone and everyone who likes to learn about the past and enjoys participating in community activities.

 “Anyone that likes nature might like to come out to walk the ‘Trail of Trees,’” said Clark.
 “It’s a walking trail that is also located next to the show grounds.
 There are a lot of things to see and do, especially for the kids.”